DevCloudNinjas/DEVOPS_JENKINS_101/README.md

 15. now create a channel - click on channels > create channel > give some name to channel > create
 16. now in message bar type `@your-app-name` and click on send icon >  click on add to channel

-> Done with Configuration of all tools, Now will we store the credentials into Vault server
+> Done with Configuration of all tools, Now will we store the credentials into Vault server.

 ## Step: 3 Store the Credentials in the Vault server
 Run all these commands into the vault server

 1. enable secrets path

 ```sh
 vault secrets enable -path=secrets kv